phytec/python-phycam-margin-analysis/README.rst

-Project name: python-phycam-margin-analysis
+PYTHON phyCAM MARGIN ANALYSIS
 =======================

 Maintainer: Dirk Bender

-responsible person: Benedikt Feldmann

-status of the project: inactive, proprietary

-type of the project: standalone

-link to the documentation: confluece: https://wiki.phytec.com/display/~Feldmann/phyCAM-L+Margin+Analysis

-Prerequisites and dependencies: Python3 capable board, SMBUS library
+responsible person: Benedikt Feldmann status of the project: inactive, proprietary type of the project: standalone link to the documentation in confluece: https://wiki.phytec.com/display/~Feldmann/phyCAM-L+Margin+Analysis Prerequisites and dependencies: Python3 capable board, SMBUS library

-description:
-MARGIN ANALYSIS
+DESCRIPTION:
+#####
 This tool is intended for checking the signal quality on a phyCAM-L coax connection.
 The tool is based on the evaluation of an eye diagram.
 The user can determine the signal quality of the digital data transmission